Skip to content

 A landing page is a single, focused web page designed to achieve one specific goal: get visitors to take a single action.
 Subscribe to a newsletter.
 Book a consultation.
 Buy a product.
 Download a guide.

 Everything on a landing page is built around that one conversion goal.
 There's no navigation to distract visitors.
 No 'About' section pulling them sideways.
 Just a clear message, social proof, and a call to action.
-Done well, a landing page converts at 10–20% — meaning 1 in 5 visitors takes the action you want.
+Well-built landing pages can convert in the 10–20% range for warm traffic; Unbounce's 2024 conversion benchmark report puts the median across industries closer to 4–6%.

 Landing pages are especially effective for: